 1. Introduce the Collar or Harness and Leash to Your Puppy

 First, you need to introduce them to their new collar and leash.
 Do not allow your puppy to be distracted while wearing a harness.
 Praise him and associate it with good feelings and rewards.
 Once your puppy is comfortable with his harness, you can begin to put it on and walk him on a leash.
-Once your puppy has worn the harness for a bit longer, begin to increase the amount of time. ensuring that their comfort is the priority while wearing it.
+Once your puppy has worn the harness for a bit longer, begin to increase the amount of time and ensure that their comfort is the priority while wearing it.
 Some puppies will adapt to being harnessed quickly, but others may take much longer.

-2. Start Walking Inside
+2. Start Walking Your Puppy Inside

-3. Time to Take Him Outside
+3. Time To Take Him Outside

 Once your puppy is used to following you on the leash indoors, take them to new and more distracting areas to practice.
-Patience is key when taking out your puppy on their first few walks. just because you taught your dog behavior in one controlled environment doesn’t mean they’ll reliably do it in another.
+Patience is key when taking out your puppy on their first few walks.
+Just because you taught your dog good behavior in one controlled environment doesn’t mean they’ll reliably do it in another.
 Reduce the frequency of treating your puppy as they get better at walking with you.
 Introduce new directions and speed and have your puppy stay close by your side.

 4. Train Your Dog to Heel